tom--/Collation-to-Charset-Table/README.md

     ß	df
     ÷	f7

-The first codepoint in a lines codepoint list is encoded in the charset_table.
+The first codepoint in a line's codepoint list is encoded in the Sphinx `charset_table`.
 Subsequent codepoints in the list (if there are any) are mapped to the first codepoint in the list.